multihack/multihack-brackets/README.md

 Also check out [the web version](https://github.com/RationalCoding/multihack-web).

+**Still in active development.
+Expect instability and constant updates.**

 ## Usage
 1. Open the folder containing your project (or an empty folder if you want your team's code).
 2. Press the sync icon on the right toolbar.